 Students will count by 1s, 2s, 5s, and 10s to 50.
 Students will find ordinal numbers, order the months of the year, and read a calendar.

 In the patterning unit, students find, describe, and create patterns.
 Students use shapes, colours, numbers, sounds, and actions to create and analyse patterns around them.

 Students develop an understanding of basic addition and subtraction, including utilizing the appropriate symbols.
 Students learn mental strategies and how to solve word problems.

 In this unit students measure attributes of 2D and 3D shapes.
 They use measure to compare, describe, and order objects.

 Students sort and build two- and three-dimensional shapes and figures.
 Students find and describe symmetry in shapes and create symmetrical designs.
 Students describe locations on maps.

 In this unit, students learn about recording, organizing, and reading data in pictographs and concrete graphs.
 Students also ask and answer questions about graphs.

-Students explore composing and decomposing numbers up to 20, and develop a basic understanding of fractions through learning about wholes, halves, and fourths.
+Students explore composing and decomposing numbers up to 50, and develop a basic understanding of fractions through learning about wholes, halves, and fourths.
 Students learn how to divide shapes into equal parts.

 Students explore probability through examining likely and unlikely events in everyday situations by describing and comparing the likelihood of events.

-Students learn about the value of coins and count and compare money amounts.
-Students also solve addition and subtraction problems related to money by counting the value of multiple coins.
+Students learn about the value of coins and bills.
+Students count and compare money amounts.
+Students also solve addition related to money by counting the value of multiple coins.